 - set the values, standards and strategic aims of the Company;

-- together with Senior Management, promote good corporate governance culture within the Company which reinforces ethical, prudent and professional behaviour;
+- together with Senior Management, promote good corporate governance culture within the Company and the Group which reinforces integrity & ethical, prudent and professional behaviour;

 - review, challenge and decide on Management’s proposals for the Company, and monitor its implementation by Management;

 - review and adopt a strategic plan, as developed by Management, and to ensure that the strategic plan supports long-term value creation and includes strategies on economic, environmental and social considerations underpinning sustainability;

 - develop and oversee the conduct of the Company’s business, supervise and assess the Management’s performance to determine whether the business is being properly managed;